cfloersch/JSONMarshaller/README.md

 Collection Support

-JSONMarshaller supports Set, List, Map, ConcurrentMap, NavigableMap, SortedMap, NavigableSet, and SortedSet collection types.
+JSONMarshaller supports Collection, Set, List, Map, ConcurrentMap, NavigableMap, ConcurrentNavigableMap, SortedMap, NavigableSet, and SortedSet collection types.
 Each of the above types has a default implementation when defined as is.

 ````